Skip to main content

 I thank the Deputy for her question.
 It is a matter we can consider in the coming weeks.
 It is a new scheme.
 It is voluntary for families and staff.
 It is open to all students in special schools and classes for those with the greatest need.
 The tuition is for five hours per week over four weeks, amounting to 20 hours.
 We certainly can consider that proposal.

-The Chairman was talking about flexibility.
+The Chairman talked about flexibility.
 Many schemes in the Department have been in existence for a long time and some have not.
 We are always trying to evolve, improve and make things better.
 If it were felt that it would be in the best interest of the child to have the scheme available in the school, as well as at home, it would obviously merit consideration.
 I thank the Deputy for bringing it up today.

 Since there are no further contributions, I thank the Minister of State and her officials for participating.
 We look forward to further engagement on the challenges that exist.
 There are many challenges in the area of special education and the pandemic in particular has shone a light on them.
 Major efforts are being made right across the country, particularly regarding classes that opened on 11 February and yesterday morning.
 We must compliment the people involved, the front-line staff who have been doing great work.
 There are challenges we have to meet, however.
 We will be engaging with the Minister of State further and we would like to have another meeting in the not-too-distant future on certain aspects of special education.
 I thank the Minister of State for participating in the meeting today.
 We look forward to engaging with her further on the areas under our remit.